 Our clinicians use methadone to treat individuals struggling with opioid addiction.
 It targets addictions to prescription pain medications and illicit drugs such as heroin and fentanyl.
 As the gold standard of care, methadone has over 50 years of positive results.
 Evidence shows that methadone works best when combined with counseling and personalized care.
 At Health Care Resource Centers (HCRC), our methadone treatment provides a well-rounded approach to recovery.
 We address the physical symptoms of opioid use disorders as well as the unique causes and consequences of addiction for each patient we serve.

 Methadone success rates range from 60 to 90 percent, with outcomes improving the longer a patient remains in treatment.
 Compared to the reported 5 to 10 percent long-term success rate for abstinence-based, non-medical treatments, methadone’s value becomes clear.- The Fix: 7 Things You Need to Know About Methadone Treatment

-Methadone is long acting, and a single daily dose taken by mouth can prevent withdrawal and cravings for 24-36 hours.
+A single daily dose of methadone taken by mouth can prevent withdrawal and cravings for 24-36 hours.
+When someone receives methadone treatment, a trained medical professional supervises their dosage amounts.
 A therapeutic, stabilizing methadone dose is different for each patient and is determined by many factors.
-The duration of time that each patient remains on methadone treatment is also individually determined through discussions with the patient and treatment team, guided by the latest evidence for effectiveness of MAT.
+The duration of time that each patient remains on methadone treatment is also individually determined.
+The clinician bases treatment on discussions with the patient and the treatment team.